 Covenant of Mayors

-The EU Covenant of Mayors for Climate & Energy brings together thousands of local governments voluntarily committed to implementing EU climate and energy objectives.
+The EU Covenant of Mayors for Climate and Energy brings together thousands of local governments voluntarily committed to implementing EU climate and energy objectives.
 It was launched in 2008 in Europe with the ambition to gather local governments voluntarily committed to achieving and exceeding the EU climate and energy targets.
 UBC SCC has been a Covenant of Mayors supporter since 2010 and promoted the initiative actively to its member cities.

 Green City Accord